Pacific Piano Day

 Prepare one piece (memorization preferred).

 Participants will be placed in small groups, and given a lesson by a member of the Conservatory's piano faculty.
-In addition, students will observe the two remaining piano professors as they work with other pianists.
+In addition, students will observe another Conservatory faculty member as he/she works with other participants.

 |10:00 am||Master classes|